Metal Gear (mecha): Gekko

-Although not a literal Metal Gear, the top half of this mecha is reminiscent of Metal Gear REX's design with Metal Gear RAY's organic legs.
-It is unmanned and uses two large cameras as its "eyes", one mounted on its head, the other at the front of its hip assembly.
+Director Hideo Kojima stated in a pre-release interview that the Gekko are not the game's titular Metal Gears, stating that they are more like a jeep or a tank compared to the conventional Metal Gears such as REX and RAY.
+Rather than a literal Metal Gear, proper, the Gekko is instead what is known as an Unmanned Gear (UG); Autonomous Combat Vehicles.
+Their heads are reminiscent of Metal Gear REX's chassis design, with organic legs akin to that of Metal Gear RAY's.
+As stated, they are completely autonomous, using two large cameras as its "eyes"; one mounted on its head, the other at the front of its hip assembly.
 These are backed up by other sensors, mostly passive.
-New features include a small robotic tentacle used to pick up small objects or grab targets.
-The Gekko is incredibly agile and maneuverable, thanks to a pair of flexible limbs that can act as either legs or arms.
-The legs are made from artificial muscle tissue cloned from embryonic stem cells of ungulate embryos.
-With these legs, the Gekko can pick up a man and throw him hard enough to penetrate a brick wall, deliver a kick that can overturn a 6x6 truck, dodge an RPG and kill its shooter, climb walls, crouch to enter buildings, run at speeds equivalent to a motor vehicle, and leap huge distances through the air.
-This model comes in multiple variants.
-Two of these variants are designed for standard combat; both carrying anti-personnel machine guns mounted inside the "nose", while one carries heavier machine guns and missile launchers akin to REX.
+In addition, the UG possesses a small, prehensile tether used to pick up small objects, grab targets, and even interface with various cybernetic systems, as evidenced by their Health-Draining attacks in Metal Gear Rising: Revengeance.
+The Gekko is incredibly agile, maneuverable and dexterous, thanks to its organic legs; made from artificial muscle tissue, cloned from embryonic stem cells of ungulate embryos (later models would supplant these cells with Carbon Nanotube Musculature), these legs allow the Gekko to pick up a man and throw him hard enough to penetrate a brick wall, deliver a kick that can overturn a 6x6 truck, dodge an RPG (and kill its operator), scale walls, crouch to enter buildings, run at speeds equivalent to a motor vehicle, and leap huge distances through the air.

+The Gekko comes in several variants; two are designed for standard combat, both carrying anti-personnel machine guns mounted inside the "nose", while one carries heavier machine guns and missile launchers akin to REX.
 A third variant is the special purpose Suicide Gekko, designed to invade enemy facilities in groups before self-destructing en masse.
 Similar in combat terms when compared with traditional Metal Gear models, relatively little firepower is needed to actually destroy one.
 A quick blast with an assault rifle may cause one to trip if shot in the legs.
 Corresponding shots to the "neck" can destroy a Gekko with small arms such as a M4 carbine or FN P90.
 However, when a Gekko falls, it can quickly regain its footing even if tripped onto its head.
 Nonetheless, a heavy weapon such as any rocket-launcher, an M82A2, or the Rail Gun, can be used against the Gekko without requiring it to be collapsed.
 The Gekko makes use of sound in psychological warfare, particularly animal noises (such as cicadas while on the prowl to create an atmosphere of unease, and bull sounds in direct combat as a means of unnerving the enemy).
 They feature characteristics that are biomechanoid to some degree, as they have been shown to "bleed" when sliced at the legs as the machine could use a blood-like self-repairing nanopaste like RAY, though severe wounds on seemingly mechanical components have been known to "bleed" as well.
 In addition, they expel a green liquid, which may be lactic acid produced by the artificial muscles.